-Steppe is the characteristic habitat of most of Patagonia, and encompasses a vast area, including the coastal steppe of the Valdes Peninsular, a UNESCO World Heritage Site.
+Steppe is the characteristic habitat of most of Patagonia, and encompasses a vast area, including the coastal steppe of the Valdes Peninsula, a UNESCO World Heritage Site.
 The Coastal Steppe Project is successfully completed and is now a designated wildlife refuge: Estancia la Esperanza.

 The project aimed to create a permanent wildlife reserve to protect many of the terrestrial and marine species found on the coastal steppe.
-After competing the reserve, the long term aim is now to manage it sustainably in a way to benefit both the people and wildlife of Patagonia.
+After completing the reserve, the long term aim is now to manage it sustainably in a way to benefit both the people and wildlife of Patagonia.

 Other projects in Argentina: